MeshJS/midnight-escrow-system/README.md

 3. **State Tracking**: Each escrow maintains its state (active → released), allowing for transparent tracking of all escrow transactions.

-The contract uses an empty private state and manages all funds through a treasury system, ensuring secure and transparent escrow operations on the Midnight Network.

 ## Quick Start

 ### 1. Install Dependencies